 There's no way to prevent an ectopic pregnancy, but here are some ways to decrease your risk:

-- Always use a condom during sex to help prevent sexually transmitted infections and reduce your risk of pelvic inflammatory disease.
+Limiting the number of sexual partners and using a condom during sex helps to prevent sexually transmitted infections and reduce the risk of pelvic inflammatory disease.

 A pelvic exam can help your doctor identify areas of pain, tenderness, or a mass in the fallopian tube or ovary.
 However, your doctor can't diagnose an ectopic pregnancy by examining you.
 You'll need blood tests and an ultrasound.